Dashboard Navigation Menu

-This Incidence/Mortality map displays cancer age-adjusted rates for the five-year period of 2016-2020.
-Use the “Map Indicator” control to choose between "Incidence" or "Mortality".
-Then use “Year”, “Geography”, “Health District/Locality”, “Race”, “Sex”, and “Cancer Site” controls to filter changes in the map.
-Hover your cursor the map to see rates and counts for the selected filter.
+This dashboard displays a map of age-adjusted cancer incidence and mortality rates for rolling five-year periods since 2016.
+Use the “Map Indicator” filter to choose between "Incidence" or "Mortality".
+Select additional options under “Year”, “Geography”, “Health District/Locality”, “Race and Ethnicity”, “Sex”, and “Cancer Site” to filter data in the map.
+Hover your cursor over the map to see rates and counts for the selected filter.
 Use the bottom section of the dashboard to compare the health district/locality to the state and nation.
+Please refer to the 'About the Data' section below the dashboard for more information and definitions used.

 Incidence Data

 Age-adjusted Rates: Age-adjusted rates are presented as hospitalizations per 100,000 population.
 Incidence rates are adjusted (weighted) to the proportion of persons in each age group.
 The standard age-distribution of the U.S. population in 2000 is used to calculate age-adjusted rates.
-The benefit of age-adjusted rates compared with unadjusted (crude) rates is it allows for comparisons across groups (geography, ethnicity, race, and sex) of different age compositions.
+The benefit of age-adjusted rates compared with unadjusted (crude) rates is they allow for comparisons across groups (geography, ethnicity, race, and sex) of different age compositions.
+Starting in 2024, SEER*Stat changed the default age groups for population standardization from 19 to 20 groups by splitting age group 85+ into two groups: 85-89 and 90+.
+This change may result in rate changes in smaller localities.

 Definitions: